-Cryoprecipitate is prepared from plasma derived from both whole blood and apheresis donations.
-Fresh frozen plasma (FFP) is slowly thawed at a temperature between 1–6 ˚C and the resulting cold-insoluble precipitate is removed and then refrozen.
+Cryoprecipitate is prepared from plasma obtained from both whole blood and apheresis donations.
+Fresh frozen plasma (FFP) is slowly thawed at a temperature between 1–6 °C and the resulting cold-insoluble precipitate is removed and then refrozen.
+Cryoprecipitate has a shelf life of 12 months when stored at 25 °C or below.

 Cryoprecipitate contains most of the factor VIII, fibrinogen, factor XIII, von Willebrand factor and fibronectin found in FFP.
+It is used in major haemorrhage protocols to replace fibrinogen and in the treatment of fibrinogen deficiency or dysfibrinogenaemia when there is clinical bleeding, an invasive procedure, trauma or disseminated intravascular coagulation (DIC).

 When reviewing international studies of fibrinogen replacement, ensure that the current fibrinogen content in Australian cryoprecipitate is considered when estimating equivalence.
 Due to differences in manufacturing process between Blood Services internationally, fibrinogen content per 'unit' (pack) and per mL can vary considerably.